 When he left the Senate, John began work with Mecklenburg County as a Public Information Specialist where he supervised the county's video production work and acted as a county spokesperson.
 Just a few years later, WBTV came calling again, and John returned to the station to anchor the WBTV News Morning Show and later, WBTV News at Noon.

 Honors: Over the course of the years, John has won numerous awards and honors for his video and journalistic work.
 He's also a recipient of the Order of the Long Leaf Pine, which is North Carolina's highest civilian award.

 Hobbies: John's favorite activity is spending time with family and friends.
-He's also an avid reader and regularly visits schools to talk to students of all ages about the importance of reading (contact John about coming to your school at firstname.lastname@example.org ).
 He loves sports as well.
 John is a regular runner (but he readily admits he's not fast, although he's steady) and has participated in many road races in Charlotte and across the Carolinas.
-He completed his first marathon (the Myrtle Beach Marathon) in 2007.
-He's coach of the WBTV Softball team as well as a player.
+He completed his first marathon (the Myrtle Beach Marathon) in 2007...he's also completed the Marine Corps Marathon two times.
+John is the coach of the WBTV Softball team as well as a player.
 He has season tickets to the Carolina Panthers, loves skiing in the N.C. mountains and going to ASU Mountaineer football games.
-He plays golf as often as he can with his son Jerry, brother Allan, and good friend and co-worker Chuck Roads...he's also been to Tampa to play golf with former co-worker Chris Suchan.
+He plays golf as often as he can with his son Jerry, brother Allan, and good friend and co-worker Chuck Roads.
+John and former WBTV meteorologist Chris Suchan, who is now the chief meteorologist at KCTV in Kansas City, also get together on a regular basis to play golf and go to NFL football games.
 John is also a collector of sports cards, action figures and other memorabilia.